wendyverdonk93/docs/content/api/reference/custom_info.md

 {{< description >}}

-## custom_info
+## custom_info (object)

-custom_info is a 'placeholder' where the merchant can input specific data related to the transaction.
+A placeholder parameter where you can include specific details related to the transaction.

 {{< /description >}}